-33 Gas bottles firmly fixed in the gas bottle compartment so that they are unable to turn 34 If the gas bottles are not connected to the gas tube, always place the protective cap on top 35 Regulator tap on the gas bottle and gas isolator taps are closed When there is a MonoControl / DuoControl regulating system: When heating is required during travel the gas isolator tap "Heater" and the regulator tap can remain open.
+33 Gas bottles firmly fixed in the gas bottle compartment so that they are unable to turn 34 If the gas bottles are not connected to the gas tube, always place the protective cap on top 35 Regulator tap on the gas bottle and gas isolator taps are closed If there is a MonoControl or DuoControl regulating system with crash sensor installed, the gas isolator taps and the main regulator tap may remain open during the journey.

 Check the battery voltage of the starter and living area battery (see chapter 8).
 If the panel indicates that the battery voltage is too low, the respective battery will need to be recharged.

 Observe the notes and instructions in chapter 8